 My friends and I had flown down to Aswan from Cairo where we spent the night.
 The next day we boarded our cruise ship and headed up the Nile until we landed in Luxor.
-In those four days, we visited many temples in different and had amazing experiences.
+In those four days, we visited many different temples, and had amazing experiences.

 Dinner and Cocktails at the Old Cataract Hotel – Aswan